Do You Need Cybersecurity Insurance?

 - Claims related to third-party contractors and outsourced service providers are almost always denied

-All this goes to show why business owners need to look carefully at the fine print of their cybersecurity insurance policy and ensure their cybersecurity standards are up to par.
-No one should assume they’re covered in the event of a cybercrime attack — after all, for every $1 million paid in premiums, insurance companies only pay out $320,000 in claims.
+All this shows why business owners need to look carefully at the fine print of their cybersecurity insurance policy and ensure their cybersecurity standards are up to par.
+No one should assume they’re covered in a cybercrime attack — after all, for every $1 million paid in premiums, insurance companies only pay out $320,000 in claims.

 You may not be required by the law to have cybersecurity insurance.
-However, certain compliance regulations, depending on the industry, do recommend it.
-Cybersecurity insurance policies are offered by a variety of insurers and policy prices and exclusions vary widely among different providers.
+However, depending on the industry, certain compliance regulations recommend it.
+Cybersecurity insurance policies are offered by various insurers, and policy prices and exclusions vary widely among different providers.

 Don’t Overlook Proactive Cybersecurity Protection

-As important as cybersecurity insurance is, don’t forget that it’s simply one part of an effective cybersecurity defence.
+As important as cybersecurity insurance is, don’t forget that it’s simply one part of effective cybersecurity defense.
 You also need to protect your organization proactively.

 Tektonic can help.
-Our team provides cybersecurity and technology services for organizations like yours—we are available to help you develop a robust cybersecurity defence, minimizing the chance that you’ll ever have to make a claim on your cybersecurity insurance.
+Our team provides cybersecurity and technology services for organizations like yours—we are available to help you develop a robust cybersecurity defense, minimizing the chance you’ll ever have to claim your cybersecurity insurance.

-You can start improving your cybersecurity and get the insurance policy you need by getting in touch with the Tektonic team.
+You can improve your cybersecurity and get the insurance policy you need by contacting the Tektonic team.